Giancarlo Stanton Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.16 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals' 5.15 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 24th in baseball in home runs given up (207 total, 1.3 per game).
+- Royals pitchers combine to allow 207 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- In his most recent time out -- out of the bullpen on Thursday -- the righty threw two innings against the Detroit Tigers, allowing two earned runs without surrendering a hit.
+- In his most recent time out on Tuesday, the right-hander threw five scoreless innings against the Detroit Tigers while surrendering one hit.

-- In nine games this season, the 24-year-old has an ERA of 5.40, with 10.8 strikeouts per nine innings.
-Opponents are batting .217 against him.
+- The 39-year-old has an ERA of 4.92, with 6.2 strikeouts per nine innings, in 29 games this season.
+Opposing hitters have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.